 A trustee is generally required to:

-When a trustee is unable or unwilling to continue serving, a successor trustee steps in according to the terms of the trust.
+A trustee may stop serving for several reasons: they might pass away, become too ill to manage the role, choose to resign, or be removed for failing to do the job properly.
+When that happens, a successor trustee steps in according to the terms of the trust.
 If no successor is named or the named successor cannot serve, Alabama law provides a process for appointing a replacement, but where that appointment happens depends on jurisdiction.
 Under the Alabama Uniform Trust Code (Ala.
 Code § 19-3B-203), Circuit Courts have exclusive jurisdiction over trust administration proceedings as the default rule.
 However, in Jefferson, Mobile, Shelby, Pickens, and Houston counties, the local Probate Court holds concurrent authority to appoint a successor trustee due to its broader statutory equitable powers.

 Trustee disputes in Alabama often arise from unclear instructions or misunderstandings about fiduciary duties.
 Our Alabama trust planning lawyers draft trusts with both planning and litigation experience, allowing us to anticipate how trustee decisions may be challenged and structure plans that reduce the risk of conflict.

-If you believe a trustee is mismanaging assets, exerting undue influence over a vulnerable family member, misrepresenting the instructions of the grantor, or engaging in other inappropriate behaviors, a trust litigation attorney at Southern Estate Lawyers can aggressively represent your best interests in court.
+If you believe a trustee is mismanaging assets, exerting undue influence over a vulnerable family member, misrepresenting the instructions of the grantor, or engaging in other inappropriate behaviors, a trust litigation attorney at Southern Estate Lawyers can represent your interests in court.
+We serve families in probate and circuit courts statewide, including Jefferson, Shelby, Mobile, and Baldwin counties.

 Real Client Experiences Across Alabama